Argonne’s new electrolyte mixture stabilizes silicon anodes during cycling.

 “We have thoroughly tested MESA formulations with full cells fabricated with standard commercially relevant electrodes,” said Baris Key, a chemist in the CSE division.
-“The new chemistry is simple, scalable and fully compatible with existing battery technology.”
+“The new chemistry is simple, scalable, and fully compatible with existing battery technology.”

-“In this project, we greatly benefited from Argonne’s Cell Analysis, Modeling and Prototyping (CAMP) facility,” added Vaughey.
+“In this project, we greatly benefited from Argonne’s Cell Analysis, Modeling, and Prototyping (CAMP) facility,” added Vaughey.
 “It was there that we tested our MESA formulations.”

 The Argonne researchers also investigated how the MESA-containing electrolytes work.
-During charging, the metal cation additions in electrolyte solution migrate into the silicon-based anode along with the lithium ions to form lithium-metal-silicon phases, which are more stable than lithium-silicon.
+During charging, the metal cation additions in the electrolyte solution migrate into the silicon-based anode along with the lithium ions to form lithium-metal-silicon phases, which are more stable than lithium-silicon.
 This new cell chemistry greatly reduces the detrimental side reactions between the silicon anode and electrolyte that had plagued cells with the traditional electrolyte.
-Of the four metal salts tested in cells, the added electrolyte salts with either magnesium (Mg2+) or calcium (Ca2+) cations proved to work the best over hundreds of charge–discharge cycles.
-The energy densities obtained with these cells surpassed those for comparable cells having graphite chemistry by up to 50%.
+Of the four metal salts tested in cells, the added electrolyte salts with either magnesium (Mg2+) or calcium (Ca2+) cations proved to work the best over hundreds of charge-discharge cycles.
+The energy densities obtained with these cells surpassed those of comparable cells having graphite chemistry by up to 50%.